The MOVE Programme

 4) New opportunities for fuller participation and inclusion in family life, school and community.

-At Castle Wood we have a dedicated MOVE team, which includes staff who are trained MOVE Practitioners, who work closely with the physiotherapists and children’s families.
+At Castle Wood we have a trained MOVE Practitioner, who works closely with the physiotherapists and children’s families.